 There is consecrated effort to reduce costs and improve margins amidst low revenue growth.
 However, the prospects remain grim amidst the onset of yet another wave and the emergence of a new variant.
 This is where group insurance companies continue to leverage technology to automate processes, cut down discretionary spending and reduce fixed costs.

 The only means to maintain a competitive edge is to consistently innovate and tailor-make products which meet the evolving needs of the customers amidst the tough environment.
 Hence, the need to retain clients has become even more challenging with the advent of portability in the insurance industry.

-This grim environment due to the pandemic has reiterated the importance of insurance policy; so, employers are also inculcating morally responsible behaviour by extending required employee benefits especially in the form of group insurance; which is the key to sustained, long term growth.
+This grim environment due to the pandemic has reiterated the importance of insurance policy; so, employers are also inculcating morally responsible behavior by extending required employee benefits, especially in the form of group insurance; which is the key to sustained, long-term growth.